bardayilmaz/simplebanking/README.md

 # Getting Started with Simple Banking
+Original README file is renamed as README-old.md.
+You can find the original README file in the root directory.

 In this assignment, I built simple banking from the repository given by Eteration.
 I have completed Task 1 and Task2, and also completed Bonus for Task 1.
 I also have added extra endpoints for inserting a new account and transfer money between two accounts.